AniGP/Button_Counter_App_Flutter/README.md

 This is the setup for the _**Flutter Framework**_ for **Android Studio, Microsoft Visual Studio or XCode**.

-This setup has an App that basically counts the number of times we press a button and the number of times the button is pressed is also displayed.
+This setup has an App that displays the count of the number of times we press a button.